asg017/sqlite-jsonschema/README.md

 ### Datasette

-For [Datasette](https://datasette.io/), use the [`datasette-sqlite-ulid` Datasette plugin](https://datasette.io/plugins/datasette-sqlite-ulid) to include `sqlite-jsonschema` functions to your Datasette instances.
+For [Datasette](https://datasette.io/), use the [`datasette-sqlite-ulid` plugin](https://datasette.io/plugins/datasette-sqlite-ulid) to include `sqlite-jsonschema` functions to your Datasette instances.

 ```
 datasette install datasette-sqlite-ulid